-Though sampling of Blue Green Algae (BGA) is not a part of the WQMA program, staff are often called upon to sample for BGA when the need arises due to their expertise in water quality sampling.
+Though sampling of Blue Green Algae (BGA) is not a part of the WQMA program, staff are often called upon to sample for BGA when the need arises.

-Cyanobacteria, commonly referred to as blue-green algae (BGA), are microscopic, plant-like bacteria that occur naturally in aquatic environments throughout the world.
-They are not normally visible in the water but populations can increase rapidly to form large mass or scum called a bloom, when conditions are favourable.
-Blooms usually occur in late summer or early fall, when surface waters are the warmest.
+Cyanobacteria, commonly referred to as blue-green algae (BGA), are microscopic, plant-like bacteria that occur naturally in mainly aquatic environments throughout the world.
+They are not normally visible in water but populations can increase rapidly to form a large mass or scum called a bloom, when conditions are favourable.
+Blooms usually occur in late spring through early fall, when surface waters are the warmest.